How do you pronounce your name?

 Where are you from?

-I grew up in Porterville, CA, a mid-size ag town in the San Joaquin Valley.
+I grew up in Porterville, CA, an ag town in the San Joaquin Valley.

 When did you start playing the trumpet?